toshi0607/Go-FAQ-Japanese-Edition/original.md

 Go was intended as a language for writing server programs that would be easy to maintain over time.
-(See [this\
-article](/talks/2012/splash.article) for more background.)
+(See [this article](/talks/2012/splash.article) for more background.)
 The design concentrated on things like scalability, readability, and concurrency.
-Polymorphic programming did not seem essential to the language's goals at the time, and so was initially left out for simplicity.
+Polymorphic programming did not seem essential to the language’s goals at the time, and so was initially left out for simplicity.

 Generics are convenient but they come at a cost in complexity in the